ColoredCow/portal/CONTRIBUTING.md

 ### Some key points
-1.Laravel follows the [PSR-2](https://www.php-fig.org/psr/psr-2/) coding standard and the [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading standard.
+1.This project is build on Laravel.
+So we follows the [PSR-2](https://www.php-fig.org/psr/psr-2/) coding standard and the [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading standard.

-2.[StyleCI](https://styleci.io/) provides checks for both your open and closed source repositories.
-By analyzing every push or pull request made on your codebase, StyleCI ensures that your code is always written against the standards you want it to be.
+2.[StyleCI](https://styleci.io/) it checks for style errors on git repository commits and pull requests.

-3.Unit testing for feature , for more information [Testing](https://laravel.com/docs/5.6/testing).
+3.Unit testing for feature, write test cases for every feature.
+For more information [Testing](https://laravel.com/docs/5.6/testing).

 4.Avoid the bug reports. **"Bug Reports"** may also be sent in the form of a pull request containing a failing test.